Church Office (804) (804) 955-5144

 The Deacons of Emmaus Baptist Church care for and are committed to every member, visitor, and our community.

-What's something We want to make certain that every member and family in our church experiences the love and support of the whole congregation.
+We want to make certain that every member and family in our church experiences the love and support of the whole congregation.

 We want to be known throughout our community as a loving and caring church.
 Our motto is

 Hi!
 My name is Jackie Kowal, ordained Deacon at Emmaus since 2015.
 I'm humbled

 to be called again to serve as Deacon Chair.
 I look forward to serving the congregation and those outside of the church.
 As New Kent County continues to grow may we extend fellowship within the community.
 I pray that God will lead us forward in our transitions into the future.